cpfaff/rbefdata_paper/paper/rbefdata.md

 experiment.
 It is a 15N tracer experiment which aims to disentangle the effect of species mixtures on system N retention.
 The workflow depicts how to pull data into the R environment, the inspection of datasets metadata and how to upload data and attachments.
-It reconstructs a facet of an analysis that has been published already (Lang et al. 2013).
+The analysis in the workflow reconstructs a facet of an analysis that has been published already by Lang et al. 2013.

 ## Material and Methods